ramaanathan/R_Packages/README.md

 ##  A Window into the R Packages mentioned at the R New-York Conference

 I attended the R New York Conference https://www.rstats.nyc on May 10 and May 11, 2019.
 Many of the speakers were kind enough to share the R packages they used in the work they presented.
-Some were familiar to me but many of them were new to me.
+Some were familiar but many of them were new to me.
 Here is a short summary of the different R packages.
+The *Use Cases* here correspond to the examples used by the speakers.

 1.	**tidyverse:** collection of R packages designed for datascience